cyberkaius/rbx-character-replication/README.md

 # Custom Roblox Character Replication

 ## TODO:
+- Use blink to lower recv and sent
 - Disable default replication using a Camera and represent players on the server as a Root.
 - Manually replicate animations
 - Fix interpolation not working